NaveenVelaga/docs.particular.net/nservicebus/operations/auditing.md

 ### Queue Name

-The queue name to forward audit messages to
+The queue name to forward audit messages to.
+If forwarding audit messages to a remote queue, this queue name must match the expected remote queue format for the transport (e.g. `queue@machinename` for MSMQ)

 ### OverrideTimeToBeReceived